hdShang/arxiv-daily/docs/cs-CV/2025-12-04/papers/251204395v1-fourier-attentive-representation-learning-a-fourier-guided-framework.md

 ---
 layout: default
-title: Fourier-Attentive Representation Learning: A Fourier-Guided Framework for Few-Shot Generalization in Vision-Language Models
+title: "Fourier-Attentive Representation Learning: A Fourier-Guided Framework for Few-Shot Generalization in Vision-Language Models"
 ---

 # Fourier-Attentive Representation Learning: A Fourier-Guided Framework for Few-Shot Generalization in Vision-Language Models